railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 .. index:: quotation

 Begin by encoding a customer order.
-To do this, use the menu :menuselection:`Sales Management --> Sales Orders -> New Quotation`.
+To do this, use the menu :menuselection:`Sales --> Sales --> Sales Order`.
 Enter the following information:

 * :guilabel:`Customer` : Agrolait,